VILA-Lab/SRe2L/SCDD/README.md

 # Self-supervised Compression Method for Dataset Distillation

-This repository hosts the code for our research paper *A Good Compression Is All You Need for Dataset Distillation*.
+:fire: The official implementation of "**A Good Compression Is All You Need for Dataset Distillation**"

 <div align=center>
 <img width=80% src="./source/vis_all.jpg"/>
 </div>

 ## Abstract
 Dataset distillation aims to *compress* information and knowledge from a large-scale original dataset to a new compact dataset while striving to preserve the utmost degree of the original data's informational essence.
 Previous studies have predominantly concentrated on aligning the intermediate statistics between the original and distilled data, such as weight trajectory, features, gradient, BatchNorm, etc.